root-foundation/root/README.md

 The gap between the complexity of an activity and its sub-activity grows superexponentially with depth.
 At low complexity depths, this superexponentiality is not pronounced because the base complexity itself is low.

-We can understand this superexponentiality intuitively by studying the difference between the skill of a master and a novice in a highly complex game.
+We can understand this superexponentiality intuitively by studying the difference between the ability of a master and a novice in a highly complex game.

 - Novices make moves by _independently_ making moves in each of the sub-activities.
 - Masters makes moves by choosing _vectors_ from a higher dimensional _vector space_ created by using each sub-activity as a _basis vector_.